 Essential ZZ Plant Tools

-While your ZZ plant requires minimal upkeep, we’ve mentioned some tools throughout the article that you’ll want to have on hand.
+While your ZZ plant requires minimal upkeep, we’ve mentioned some tools you’ll want to have on hand throughout the article.
 Here is a summary of the items you’ll need for optimal care of your new ZZ plant.

 - A terracotta saucer